 With the purchase of the farm opposite the monument site, it became possible to mark the Nelson Mandela Capture Site as a major destination in South Africa for our citizens and international visitors to engage with Nelson Mandela’s legacy.
 His disappearance from public view at this site into incarceration for 27 years along his long walk to freedom symbolically culminated in his reappearance here on the 50th anniversary of that fateful day.

 This is dramatically achieved in a creative manner with the commissioning and introduction of a powerful sculpture, set into the environment of this silently potent space in the midlands landscape of KwaZulu-Natal on a section of road that, quite randomly altered the history of South Africa.

-The Director of the Apartheid Museum, Christopher Till, is responsible for the project.
+The former Director of the Apartheid Museum, Christopher Till, was responsible for the project.
 He identified this as a catalytic and major element required for the proposed development on the new site and an example of how the installation of art into an environment of history and heritage can be a powerful force.